 - StudioPress – You’ll find the famous Genesis Framework here and any themes that run on it.
 This is what I use now.
 I upgraded to a better theme to speed up my site.

-Social media platforms are critical to your success as a blogger because they are how you extend your reach.
+As content creators, social media accounts are critical to your success because they are how you extend your reach.
 You should only be involved on one or two social media platforms at first, as managing more than that can be overwhelming, particularly for beginners.
+The good thing is that it can be done easily for social media marketing.

 Many blogging Facebook groups have share threads.
 You can link to one blog post and share, comment, or promote your blogs in other ways on certain days of the week.